 In addition to adhering the standards of accommodation, the Contractor will also be required to develop a Workers Management Plan (WOMP) which will be included in the CESMP as an appendix and cleared by the Supervision Engineer.
-The WOMP will include cultural protocols (including appropriate clothing and no work on a Sunday), management and restricting of visitors to the camp, visitor curfews, expected behaviours (noise, alcohol, within community areas), gift giving and receiving, disciplinary actions, etc.) The WOMP and the recruitment of overseas labour is discussed in more detail in Section 7.11 and Appendix E.
+The WOMP will include cultural protocols (including appropriate clothing and no work on a Sunday), management and restricting of visitors to the camp, visitor curfews, expected behaviours (noise, alcohol, within community areas), gift giving and receiving, disciplinary actions, etc.)

-6.2.5 Storm Water and Water Management
+6.2.6 Storm Water and Water Management

-6.2.5.1 Stormwater Management
+6.2.6.1 Stormwater Management